mike-lloyd03/.dotfiles-old/README.md

 # .dotfiles

-A portable collection of my settings for vim, zsh, tmux, xkb and other stuff.
+A portable collection of my settings for neovim, zsh, tmux, xkb and other stuff.

 To use, git clone recursively (preferably into your home directory) and run the `deploy.sh` script.
 This will automatically configure your system to use these dotfiles.
 ```bash